 Check out our fridge buying guide.

-If you have an older model Berlingo (up to 2007), these tailored thermal blinds will save you a job.
+If you have an Berlingo (2008-2017), these eight tailored thermal blinds will save you a job, but cost a bit.

 Another ideal upgrade – leave out two boxes and find a sturdy camping table with telescopic legs that will fit widthways at the rear, over the fridge and any gear you need to get at easily.
 At night, it’ll be a mattress base; during the day, use it outside.